nikoliu5/Ubiquant_competition_public/README.md

 # High Frequency Trading System for Ubiquant Competition
 This repository is dedicated to a sophisticated high-frequency trading (HFT) system developed for the Ubiquant competition.
-Unlike traditional market-neutral strategies, this system is engineered to capitalize on short-term market inefficiencies by processing and reacting to tick data within 100 milliseconds.
+Unlike traditional market-neutral strategies, this system is engineered to capitalize on short-term market inefficiencies by processing and **reacting to tick data within 100 milliseconds**.
 The core of this system is built on asynchronous programming and multiprocessing techniques, enabling it to handle rapid streams of trading data and execute trades at an exceptionally high speed.

 ## Features
 - **Asynchronous Data Handling**: Utilizes Python's asyncio library to manage simultaneous data streams and API calls without blocking, ensuring real-time data processing and decision-making.